 Want to climb the career ladder but feel you’ve hit the ceiling?
 Search for relevant courses and ask for external training from your HR department.
 Or is it company morale that’s getting you down?
 Corporate days out are growing massively in popularity, so suggest a team-building trip somewhere to lift everyone’s spirits.
 Sports venues are particularly good for getting people working together in a fun, relaxed environment.

 Take up an exciting new sport

-It wouldn’t be New Year without a burning desire to lose weight and get fit.
+They wouldn’t be New Year resolutions without a burning desire to lose weight and get fit.
 But instead of dragging yourself to the gym or pounding the pavement, why not get active with a more off-centre exercise, like skiing or snowboarding?

 An average adult can burn between 250 and 630 calories every hour while skiing or snowboarding, and the exercise tests your balance and works all your major muscle groups to help you tone up quickly.
 Adrenaline-pumping sports like this one also encourages your body to release endorphins — which are neurochemicals that create a feeling of happiness and lower stress — while a study, published in the American Journal of Psychiatry, showed that regular exercise reduced the chances of developing depression.